Comment on page

 This can enabling a wave of new use cases such as High leverage forex trading, Highly efficient yield farming (for example, deposit ETH staking derivatives to borrow ETH), Diversified risk management etc.

 New assets can be listed as isolated in Aave protocol V3.
 Borrowers supplying an isolated asset as collateral cannot supply other assets as collateral (though they can still supply to capture yield).
-Borrowers using an isolated collateral can only borrow stablecoins that have been permitted by the Aave governance to be borrowable in isolation mode, up to a specified debt ceiling.
+Borrowers using an isolated collateral can only borrow stablecoins that have been configured by Aave governance to be borrowable in isolation mode, up to a specified debt ceiling.

 Siloed borrowing allows assets with potentially manipulatable oracles (for example illiquid Uni V3 pairs) to be listed on Aave as single borrow asset.
 This means that if an asset is configured as siloed, it can't be borrowed in a position at the same time as with other assets.
 This helps mitigating the risk associated with such assets from impacting the overall solvency of the protocol.
 Please see the Siloed Borrowing page for more details.

 Aave V3 brings a greatly improved set risk parameters and new features to protect the protocol from insolvency.